(Almost) everything you wanted to know about the Apple Card

 Since the titanium card doesn't show your credit card number, expiration date or signature, it makes it harder to steal your information.
 But because all it has is your name, anyone with your card could potentially take it and start spending.
 You'd have to be quick to lock your card when you realize it's missing to avoid letting a thief rack up huge transactions.
 If you've only temporarily misplaced your card, you can unlock your account once you've retrieved it.

-Compared to a traditional card, this is more convenient than calling your bank to get it cancelled.
+Compared with a traditional card, this is more convenient than calling your bank to get it canceled.
 But service providers like Capital One have already been making it easier to keep track of your card and suspend your account at will, so Apple isn't breaking new ground here.

 If you lose your iPhone, you'll need to go to a computer and sign into your iCloud to find it.
 The good news is that Apple Pay transactions will still require your Face ID or fingerprint authorization, but payments with the physical card won't.
-What's also nice is that when your replacement phone arrives all you have to do is sign into your Apple account, and your Card information automatically transfers over, too.
+What's also nice is that when your replacement phone arrives, all you have to do is sign into your Apple account, and your Card information automatically transfers over, too.

 How will Apple help me lead a healthier financial life?

-This isn't new; there are plenty of services available to track your expenditure and make sense of your habits, with Mint being the most well-known.
+This isn't new; there are plenty of services available to track your expenditures and make sense of your habits, Mint being the most well known.
 But at first glance, Apple's interface appears to be easier to use and understand.

 Having all this information in front of you might not change your behavior at all.
-Like Apple and Google's digital wellbeing services that show you how much time you waste in certain apps, the goal is more about educating the user.
+As with Apple's and Google's digital well-being services that show you how much time you waste in certain apps, the goal is more about educating the user.
 It's entirely up to you to limit how much money you spend drinking at bars, but at least you'll have the data.

 Another way Apple says it's helping you make better financial decisions is by making your payments easier to understand.
 Since there are no late fees and no minimum payments, finance experts are concerned that there's nothing stopping people from taking forever to repay their debts.
 The only thing scaring you into paying on time is the fact that the longer you drag it out, the more you will owe.